 Create content targeted to your audience for your website and social media presence.

 Embed buying opportunities in your content, not sales pitches.

 Offer results instead of selling your time.

-Simple.
-I’m in the middle of executing just such a pivot myself, and this is what I’ve learned so far.
+I've put in almost 30 years in the industry, I'm in the middle of executing just such a pivot myself, and this is what I've learned so far.